 José Santos Woss

 José is the Legislative Manager for Criminal Justice and Election Integrity.
 He leads FCNL’s work on criminal justice reform, campaign finance reform (election integrity), and police militarization.
-He co-Chairs the Interfaith Criminal Justice Coalition, an alliance of more than 40 national faith groups advocating to end mass incarceration.
+He helps to lead the Interfaith Criminal Justice Coalition, an alliance of more than 40 national faith groups advocating to end mass incarceration.

 Before his time in the Senate, Jose was a social worker for HIV-positive clients in New York City.
 While attending Montclair State University and right after graduating he served as an AmeriCorps member in a community-based, immigrant-serving nonprofit helping recently-arrived African refugees in New Jersey.
 He also provided French interpretation and translation services for Survivors of Torture counseling and USCIS asylum interviews.
 José’s national service and time as a social worker illustrated the ways society and institutions are built to leave so many people behind.